Swipe to see connections

 “Now we finally have a leader to lead us to the light at the end of the tunnel,” Sartiano said.
 “The 110th mayor of New York City, the best—Mr. Adams.”
 The mayor-elect then began reciting a portion of Frank Sinatra’s “My Way.”

 Sartiano seems remarkably low-key for a guy who has dated Ashley Olsen and Ashlee Simpson and Anne Hathaway; whose former nightclub was immortalized in a Jay-Z lyric; and who married a model at a wedding ceremony attended by Kim Kardashian, Kanye, Lance Bass, and John Stamos.
-“He’s a pretty private person,” one Zero Bond employee told Hell Gate last year.
+“He’s a pretty private person,” one Zero Bond employee told Hell Gate in 2022.

 In 2020, Sartiano opened Zero Bond, in a former Brooks Brothers store.
 “I felt like New Yorkers wanted to have a bit more space when they’re socializing and a bit more control over who’s in the room,” Sartiano told the Robb Report.